CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly identifies the target application (Things 3), the mechanism (CLI + URL scheme + local database), and provides explicit trigger guidance with natural user terms like 'add a task', 'list inbox/today/upcoming', and 'search tasks'.
-The only minor oddity is the reference to 'OpenClaw' which appears to be a specific agent name rather than a generic reference, but this doesn't materially harm the description's quality.
+This is a strong skill description that clearly identifies the target application (Things 3), the mechanism (CLI + URL scheme + local database), and provides explicit trigger guidance via a 'Use when' clause with natural user phrases.
+The only minor note is the reference to 'OpenClaw' which is an unusual name but doesn't detract from the description's effectiveness.

 DimensionReasoningScore